 Whether you’re exploring your local area or planning a crafting journey, I invite you to discover these gems that go beyond being mere suppliers – they are the heart of our crafting community.

 What I love most about this project is that it’s collaborative and ever growing.
-I want to thank you all the crafters that took their time to write down reviews in support of their favourite sellers.
+I want to thank all the crafters that took their time to write down reviews in support of their favourite sellers.
 Each one of them deserves our love and attention.

 Add your own contribution!